 The total heating (Total) shows the obvious.
-Although the scanning by TRMM lost the most active sector, the super-hurricane Ivan heated more the atmosphere around, especially in the spiral legs up to 60 km from its center.
-The magnitude was of the order of 5.0 K hr-1.
-Conson had values of the order was slightly more active than Ivan, showing values of the order 8.0 K hr-1, while Ivan had magnitude of 6.0 K hr-1, but with a strong peak (> 12 K hr-1) at 20 km from the center.
-Catarina did not show any appreciable peak (Fig. 4), i.e, the heating in this storm was more uniform from the center through the borders.
+Although the scanning by TRMM lost the most active sector, the superhurricane Ivan heated more the atmosphere around, especially in the spiral legs up to 60 km from its center.
+The magnitude was of the order of 5.0 K hr^{-1} .
+Conson had values of the order of 3.0 K hr-1 and Catarina of 2.0 K hr-1 in their spiral rings.
+In the more interior parts of the rings, Conson was slightly more active than Ivan, showing values of the order 8.0 K hr-1, while Ivan had magnitude of 6.0 K hr-1, but with a strong peak (> 12 K hr-1) at 20 km from the center.
+Catarina did not show any appreciable peak (Figure 4), i.e, the heating in this storm was more uniform from the center through the borders.